Bursitis - information and doctors

 What are bursae and why do they become inflamed?

-Bursae (bursa synovialis) are small sacs that are filled with fluid.
-They occur wherever there is increased mechanical stress in the body.
+Bursae (synovial bursa) are small sacs filled with fluid.
+They are found wherever there is increased mechanical stress in the body.
 They are designed to absorb pressure, reduce friction and thus protect tendons, muscles, bones and skin.
 If these mechanical stresses get out of hand, inflammation occurs.

 Gelenkschmerzen bei Schleimbeutelentzündung